SDU-eScience/UCloud/provider-integration/im2/docs/src/procedures/procedures_intro.md

 ### Initial testing

 Eventually code will reach a functional stage.
 At this point the issue becomes "ready for initial testing".
 In this stage, the code is tested by the assigned developer.
 Code can be tested both manually and automatically.
-Automatic tests are executed by Jenkins.
-Manual testing is performed on a development system.
+Manual testing is first performed on a local created UCloud environment.
+Once the initial manual test are satisfactory.
+The manual testing moves onto the development system.
 The development system contains a software and hardware stack similar to the one used in the production environment.
 This allows us to more accurately test code.
 The development system is commonly used in our system to act as a staging environment.
 Our experience has shown that with our team size, a separate staging environment did not provide sufficient benefits.
+Automatic tests are conducted when a PR is merged into the `master` branch consisting of a E2E test assuring that everything still works as intended.
+The automatic testing is run using GitHub Actions and creates an entire local cloud system to perform the tests on.

 ### Code review